Arkansas Water Quality at a Glance

 Arkansas – The Natural State – Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety across your state

 Arkansas’s water infrastructure serves approximately 3.0 million residents across diverse geographical regions, from the Ozark Mountains in the north to the Gulf Coastal Plain in the south.
 The state operates through a complex network of approximately 805 community public water systems, ranging from large utilities like Central Arkansas Water, which serves approximately 450,000 customers across four counties, to smaller rural systems providing essential services to underserved communities.
-Arkansas’s water sources include the Arkansas River, White River, Mississippi River, and numerous lakes and reservoirs, along with extensive groundwater aquifers that supply both urban centers and agricultural areas.
+Arkansas’s water sources include the Arkansas River, White River, Mississippi River, and numerous lakes and reservoirs, along with extensive groundwater aquifers that supply both urban centres and agricultural areas.

 Arkansas Water Quality: Current Status (2025-2026)